-There's a lot of confusion regard-

-ing the difference between engineering and architecture and the role in the design of structures.
+There's a lot of confusion regarding the difference between engineering and architecture and the role in the design of structures.
 A perhaps too simplified way to explain the difference between structural engineers and architects is this; for engineers the form controls the forces whereas for architects, the form controls the spaces.
 Of course it's more complex than this but this difference is essential and it is in this selection of form that both architects and engineers have an opportunity to be creative.

-forces and spaces must be controlled, collaboration between engineers and architects is essential.
+For buildings where both the forces and spaces must be controlled, collaboration between engineers and architects is essential.
 The final design benefits from both complementary approaches and from the integration of both disciplines.